paramana/email/README.md

-php email
+PHP email
 ===

-A simple php email class
-It validates email parameters based on a set of rules and sends it with phpmailer
+A simple PHP email class that validates email parameters based on a set of rules and sends it with PHPMailer

 Use it like: